OrangeSodahub/OrangeSodahub.github.io/blogsite-creat-note/index.md

 ### Make your contents searchable---Algolia

 As our posts becoming more and more, how to search for a certain topic we want through some key words?
+The biggest drawback is the lost of search.
 That's it---algolia.
-Go to [[Algolia---make your content searchable]](https://www.zonlin.cn/algolia---make your content searchable/) and achieve it.
+Go to [SEARCH-WITH-ALGOLIA](https://www.zonlin.cn/search-with-algolia/) and achieve it.

 ### Configure the TOC(table of content)